sugarlabs/GSoC/Ideas-2024.md

 ------------

-## Refactor the Wikipedia Activity to generate plain-language summaries
+## Refactor the Infoslicer Activity to generate plain-language summaries

 **Prerequisites**<br>
  - Experience with Python